ropez/nvx/README.md

 This is to _nvm_, like _vex_ is to _virtualenv_.
 It's a simpler tool that runs a single command with a specific version of Node.js.
 The command can be anything.
-If a shell is started, this provides similar functionality to _nvm_, except that the environment removed only by exiting the shell.
+If a shell is started, this provides similar functionality to _nvm_, except that the environment exists until you exit the shell.

-This is useful in environments where you don't want to update the shell environment, for instance in installation scripts.
+This is useful in situations where you don't want to change the environment, for instance in installation scripts.

-# Usage
+## Usage

 ```
 nvx.sh NODE_VERSION command...
 ```

-Each version version of Node.js is downloaded automatically the first time it's used.
+Each version of Node.js is downloaded automatically the first time it's used.

-# Example
+### Examples

 ```
 nvx.sh v0.10.38 npm install -g babel